 For ICANN to enter into a Registration Accreditation Agreement (RAA) with an applicant from a sanctioned country, it will need an OFAC license.
 Currently, “ICANN is under no obligation to seek such licenses and, in any given case, OFAC could decide not to issue a requested license.”
 This uncertainty could discourage residents of sanctioned countries from applying for accreditation.

-The Subgroup recommends that the above sentence should be amended to require ICANN to apply for and use best efforts to secure an OFAC license if the other party is otherwise qualified to be a registrar (and is not individually subject to sanctions).
+The Subgroup recommends that the above sentence should be amended to require ICANN to apply for and use reasonable best efforts to secure an OFAC license if the other party is otherwise acceptable as a registrar (and is not individually subject to sanctions).
 During the licensing process, ICANN should be helpful and transparent with regard to the licensing process and ICANN’s efforts, including ongoing communication with the potential registrar.

 Approval of gTLD Registries